 Trump threatens 100% tariff on the BRIC bloc of nations if they act to undermine US dollar

-He threatened tariffs against the bloc if they act to undermine the U.S. dollar.
+President-elect Donald Trump is threatening 100% tariffs against a bloc of nine nations if they act to undermine the U.S. dollar

 WEST PALM BEACH, Fla. -- President-elect Donald Trump on Saturday threatened 100% tariffs against a bloc of nine nations if they act to undermine the U.S. dollar.